T-C-S-N/tcsn.io/AI_CHAT_IMPLEMENTATION.md

 9. ✅ Analytics and visitor tracking
 10. ✅ Real-time loading states

-The system is ready for production use and provides an excellent user experience for visitors wanting to learn about Tomas and his work through AI-powered conversations.
+The system is ready for production use and provides an excellent user experience for visitors wanting to learn about Toca and his work through AI-powered conversations.